Ensemble Audition Information

 Choirs (Chamber Choir, Vox Profundi, Voices of the Earth)

 Profs.
 Scott Hochstetler and Roz Woll

-- Please sign up for one (1) time slot on this Google Doc.
+- Please sign up for one (1) time slot here.

-- PRIOR to your audition, you must fill out this Google Form.
-Do this right away so you don’t forget, like right now!
+- Please fill out this Google Form PRIOR to your audition: Choir Info Form (Do this right away so you don’t forget, like RIGHT NOW)